rkruegs123/jax-catalyst-design/README.md

 Code for designing **spider catalysts**

+## mar 20, 2023

+Maybe todo tomorrow?
+- maybe setup an optimization that uses the abducting parameters?
+- maybe do a stepwise optimization?

+TODO:
+- could think about adding reinforce term
+- fix that eig thing
+- could maybe experimeent with higher gammas

 ## feb 20, 2023
 - Added term to the loss function to get the catalyst to detach from the icosahedron
 - fixed the leg diameter to be 1.5 throughout the optimization so it couldn't cheat